imysh578/Self-Study/Rust/rust_lang_book/08. Common Collections/01_storing_lists_of_values_with_vectors.md

-# Storing LIsts of Values with Vectors
+# Storing Lists of Values with Vectors
 - Vectors
   - `Vec<T>`
   - store more than one value in a single data structure that puts all the values next to each other in memory.